GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 Any extensions built by a developer who follows the Chrome Web Store Developer Program Policies and does not have any unresolved violations will be considered.
 For new developers, it will take at least a few months of respecting these conditions to qualify.
-Today, this represents nearly 75% of all extensions in the Chrome Web Store and we expect this number to keep growing.
+Today, this represents nearly 75 percent of all extensions in the Chrome Web Store and we expect this number to keep growing.

 Note that developers cannot pay to receive either badge, but we aim to provide other ways to request